The percentage of RES is higher in Slovenia than in Serbia, but Serbia has the great advantage of simplified bureaucratic procedures.

 However, at this moment our company is still unprepared to enter into such business practises – though we do plan for such business challenges in our company strategy up to 2025.

 Such projects could also be implementable in Serbia and the broader region.
-With Oven’s new business model, in the future we will also be interested in a business cooperation in this field.
+With Oven’s new business model, in the future, we will also be interested in business cooperation in this field.